OpenWebAdvocacy/website/src/pages/walled-gardens.md

 It’s well known in the web-development industry that Safari is far behind on critical web-features (emphasis added).

-> "The reason we **lost Safari on Windows** is the same reason we are **losing Safari on Mac.
+> The reason we **lost Safari on Windows** is the same reason we are **losing Safari on Mac.
 We didn't innovate or enhance Safari**.
 If you want to compete on something across all platforms, it needs to be the best.
 We had an amazing start on Safari and then **stopped innovating**.
 Now, we are starting to work on Safari again but look at Chrome.
-They put out releases at least every month while we basically do it **once a year**"
+They put out releases at least every month while we basically do it **once a year**
 > <cite>[Eddy Cue - Apple's Senior Vice President of Services](https://www.theverge.com/22611236/epic-v-apple-emails-project-liberty-app-store-schiller-sweeney-cook-jobs)</cite>

-> "Apple's Safari **lags considerably** behind its peers in supporting web features"
+> Apple's Safari **lags considerably** behind its peers in supporting web features
 > <cite>[Scott Gilbertson - The Register](https://www.theregister.com/2021/10/22/safari_risks_becoming_the_new_ie/?td=keepreading-top)</cite>

-> "Apple’s web engine **consistently trails** others in both **compatibility** and **features**, resulting in a large and persistent gap with Apple’s native platform."
+> Apple’s web engine **consistently trails** others in both **compatibility** and **features**, resulting in a large and persistent gap with Apple’s native platform.
 > <cite>[Alex Russell -  Program Manager on Microsoft Edge](https://infrequently.org/2021/04/progress-delayed/#:~:text=The%20data%20agree%3A%20Apple%27s%20web%20engine%20consistently%20trails%20others%20in%20both%20compatibility%20and%20features%2C%20resulting%20in%20a%20large%20and%20persistent%20gap%20with%20Apple%27s%20native%20platform.)</cite>

-> "Safari just doesn’t support key features — **and Safari’s the only option**"
+> Safari just doesn’t support key features — **and Safari’s the only option**
 > <cite>[Dieter Bohn and Tom Warren - The Verge](https://www.theverge.com/2021/5/6/22421912/iphone-web-app-pwa-cloud-gaming-epic-v-apple-safari)</cite>

-> "It’s not just the lack of choice in browser engines on iOS, it’s that **WebKit itself is deficient as a browser engine**."
+> It’s not just the lack of choice in browser engines on iOS, it’s that **WebKit itself is deficient as a browser engine**.
 > <cite>[Richard MacManus - The New Stack](https://thenewstack.io/apples-browser-engine-ban-is-holding-back-web-app-innovation)</cite>